huggingface/transformers/docs/source/model_doc/qdqbert.rst

 - QDQBERT model can be loaded from any checkpoint of HuggingFace BERT model (for example *bert-base-uncased*), and perform Quantization Aware Training/Post Training Quantization.

-- An example of using QDQBERT model to perform Quatization Aware Training and Post Training Quantization for SQUAD task can be found at `transformers/examples/research_projects/qat-qdqbert/ </examples/research_projects/qat-qdqbert/>`_.
+- A complete example of using QDQBERT model to perform Quatization Aware Training and Post Training Quantization for SQUAD task can be found at `transformers/examples/research_projects/quantization-qdqbert/
+  </examples/research_projects/quantization-qdqbert/>`_.

 This model was contributed by `shangz <https://huggingface.co/shangz>`__.